Gospel of Philip: Problems concerning the text

 The Gospel of Philip is a text that reveals some connections with Early Christian writings of the Gnostic traditions.
 It is a series of logia or aphoristic utterances, most of them apparently quotations and excerpts of lost writings, without any attempt at a narrative context.
 The main theme concerns the value of sacraments.
 Scholars debate whether the original language was Syriac or Greek.
 Wesley W. Isenberg, the text's translator, places the date "perhaps as late as the 2nd half of the 3rd century" and places its probable origin in Syria due to its references to Syriac words and eastern baptismal practices as well as its ascetic outlook.
 The online Early Christian Writings site gives it a date c.
 180–250.
 Meyer gives its date as "2nd or 3rd century".

 Interpretation

 The text has been interpreted by Isenberg 1996 as a Christian Gnostic sacramental catechesis.
 Bentley Layton identified it as a Valentinian anthology of excerpts, and Elaine Pagels and Martha Lee Turner have seen it as possessing a consistent and Valentinian theology.
 It is dismissed by Catholic author Ian Wilson who argues that it "has no special claim to an early date, and seems to be merely a Mills and Boon-style fantasy of a type not uncommon among Christian apocryphal literature of the 3rd and 4th centuries".

-Latter-Day Saint (Mormon) scholar Richard O. Cowan sees a parallel between the "bridal chamber" that is a central theme in the Gospel and the Mormon doctrine of "the new and everlasting covenant of marriage", or "eternal marriage".
+Latter-day Saint scholar Richard O. Cowan sees a parallel between the "bridal chamber" that is a central theme in the Gospel and the Mormon doctrine of "the new and everlasting covenant of marriage", or "eternal marriage".